guardian/cdk/README.md

 ## Releasing

-TL;DR We release new versions of the library to NPM automagically.
+✨ TL;DR We release new versions of the library to NPM automagically ✨

-We use [semantic-release](https://github.com/semantic-release/semantic-release) and [guardian/post-release-action](https://github.com/guardian/post-release-action) to automate releases.
+We use [semantic-release](https://github.com/semantic-release/semantic-release) and [guardian/actions-merge-release-changes-to-protected-branch](https://github.com/guardian/actions-merge-release-changes-to-protected-branch) to automate releases.

 To release a new version:
-1. Raise a PR using [Angular](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) / [Karma](http://karma-runner.github.io/6.1/dev/git-commit-msg.html) commits
+1. Raise a PR.
+The PR title must follow the [Angular](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) / [Karma](http://karma-runner.github.io/6.1/dev/git-commit-msg.html) format.
+Don't worry, CI checks this!
-1. Get your PR reviewed and approved
+1. Once reviewed and approved, merge your PR.
-1. Merge your PR
+1. Wait for the robots to:
-1. Wait...
-The robots will parse your commits to determine the next version number (following [semantic versioning](https://semver.org/)), release to npm and update `package.json`.
-Automatically.
+   - Use your structured commit (we squash commits!) to automatically determine the next version number (following [semantic versioning](https://semver.org/)).
+   - Release a new version to npm and update `package.json`.
 1. Enjoy a comment on your PR to inform you that your change has been released.